Dorzolamide and Timolol

 Local: Local discoloration (lens nucleus)

 Neuromuscular & skeletal: Back pain

-Ophthalmic: Blepharitis, cataract (including post-subcapsular), cloudy vision, conjunctival discharge, conjunctival edema, conjunctivitis, corneal erosion, corneal staining, dry eye syndrome, eye discharge (including eyelid), eye disease (debris in eye), eye pain (includes eyelid), eyelid edema, follicular conjunctivitis, foreign body sensation of eye, lacrimation, lens nucleus discoloration, ocular exudate (eyelid), optic disk cupping (glaucomatous), scaling of eyelid, visual field defect, vitreous detachment
+Ophthalmic: Blepharitis, cataract (including post-subcapsular), cloudy vision, conjunctival discharge, conjunctival edema, conjunctivitis, corneal erosion, corneal staining, dry eye syndrome, eye discharge (including eyelid), eye disease (debris in eye), eye pain (includes eyelid), eyelid edema, follicular conjunctivitis, foreign body sensation of eye, lacrimation, ocular exudate (eyelid), optic disk cupping (glaucomatous), scaling of eyelid, visual field defect, vitreous detachment

 Respiratory: Bronchitis, cough, pharyngitis, sinusitis, upper respiratory tract infection

-<1% (Limited to important or life-threatening): Bradycardia, cardiac failure, cerebrovascular accident, chest pain, choroidal detachment (following filtration procedures), depression, diarrhea, dyspnea, heart block, hypotension, iridocyclitis, myocardial infarction, nasal congestion, paresthesia, photophobia, respiratory failure, skin rash, Stevens-Johnson syndrome, toxic epidermal necrolysis, urolithiasis, vomiting, xerostomia
+<1%, postmarketing, and/or case reports: Bradycardia, cardiac failure, cerebrovascular accident, chest pain, choroidal detachment (following filtration procedures), depression, diarrhea, dyspnea, heart block, hypotension, iridocyclitis, myocardial infarction, nasal congestion, paresthesia, photophobia, respiratory failure, skin rash, Stevens-Johnson syndrome, toxic epidermal necrolysis, urolithiasis, vomiting, xerostomia

 Concerns related to adverse effects: